 We encourage you to participate in as many activities as possible to fully develop your professional skills.
-You’re required to complete 16 Professional Enrichment points to fulfill degree requirements for a bachelor’s degree in business administration.
-Please note some activities can be repeated to net you more than one point.
-Contact the Professional Enrichment Program director for details.
+You are required to complete 20 Professional Enrichment and Community Impact points to fulfill the requirements for a bachelor's degree in business administration.
+Please note that some activities can be repeated to net you more than one point.
+Contact the Professional Enrichment program director for details.

 Professional Enrichment Activities

 Successful completion of individual activities earns you one Professional Enrichment point that you will apply toward your degree.